kareem-diaa/NTI-Network-Infrastructure-Final-Project/README.md

-Perfect — I’ll enhance your **README** with the improvements we discussed: cleaner structure, embedded diagram, security hardening, VLAN/IP table, clearer steps, and repository professionalism.

-Here’s the upgraded version 👇

----

 # NTI Network Infrastructure Final Project

 This repository contains my final project for the **Network Infrastructure and Security Training** at the **National Telecommunications Institute (NTI)**.